 All program participants who are U.S. citizens must register at the U.S. Embassy before departure as this will help in case of a lost passport or other mishap.
-Register for the Smart Traveler Enrollment Program (STEP) online at https://mytravel.state.gov/s/step.
+You can register for the Smart Traveler Enrollment Program online at https://travelregistration.state.gov.